FREQUENTLY ASKED QUESTIONS

 YES.
 You can purchase one by clicking here and submitting a form.
-You can pay by credit card, Paypal, ChaseQuickpay, Venmo, or check.
+You can pay by credit card, Paypal, or Venmo.

 Am I responsible for shipping charges?

-The only shipping charges you are responsible for is getting your heirloom to our studio via FedEx or UPS.
+The only shipping charges you are responsible for is getting your object to our studio via FedEx or UPS.
 All other shipping expense is complimentary.
 Fees may apply to oversized objects.

 Who is The Heirloomist?

 The Heirloomist is a professional still life photographer with almost 10 years experience working in the commercial photography space.
 Her work has been featured in Rolling Stone, Time, and The New Yorker.
 Click here if you want to learn more about Shana Novak's work.

 Isn't sending an heirloom risky?

 Modern tracking number technology and delivery signature requirements leave little room for trouble.
 Still, packages should be packed using several layers of thick padding and professional-grade protection.
 Sender assumes all risk.
 While in our care, we take every precaution to treat your object professionally.
 Commissioning a photograph means you understand this and will not hold The Heirloomist liable for damage in shipping or while in our care.